-Furthermore, Cosmetics Europe, together with three European associations representing cosmetic ingredient suppliers - EFFCI, the European Federation of Cosmetic Ingredient Suppliers, IFRA, the International Fragrance Association, and UNITIS, the European Organisation of Cosmetic Ingredients Industries and Services - has developed Best Practice for complying with the due diligence obligations under the EU Regulation 511/2014 on access to genetic resources, and the fair and equitable sharing of benefits derived from their utilisation (which implements the Nagoya Protocol on the conservation of biodiversity into EU law).
-Cosmetics Europe has submitted its Best Practice document to the European Commission and aims to have it recognised as core guidance for the cosmetics sector.
+Furthermore, Cosmetics Europe, together with two European associations representing cosmetic ingredient suppliers - EFfCI, the European Federation of Cosmetic Ingredient Suppliers and UNITIS, the European Organisation of Cosmetic Ingredients Industries and Services - has developed guidance for complying with the due diligence obligations under the EU Regulation 511/2014 on access to genetic resources, and the fair and equitable sharing of benefits derived from their utilisation (which implements the Nagoya Protocol on the conservation of biodiversity into EU law).
+This guidance is intended to be as practical as possible; it is a "living" document, which will be updated as further knowledge and experience are gained through the application of the Regulation.